lennyleadership/zhichang/content/docs/01 Interview Experience/11 AAFC Research assistant/01_change_behavior.md

 **Revisit**
 [2022.10.06]
 at LifeLabs.  team lead. expectation of experimental report using Excel.  outcome: my report was impressive.

+at AECL.